Injury Prevention in Padel

 WARM-UP, COOL-DOWN, STRETCHING AND THE IMPORTANCE OF PROPER FOOTWEAR

 Padel is a fast-growing racket sport characterised by rapid changes of direction, short explosive movements, jumps, lunges and repetitive overhead strokes.
 While the sport is highly accessible and enjoyable for a wide range of age groups, these same characteristics place considerable stress on the ankles, knees, hips, lower back and shoulders.
 Research and applied sport science literature consistently show that most padel-related injuries are preventable through appropriate preparation, recovery, and equipment choices.
+In addition, repetitive racket strokes can place strain on the forearm tendons, contributing to lateral epicondylitis (commonly known as tennis or padel elbow), one of the most common overuse injuries in racket sports.

-This article provides an evidence-informed overview of injury prevention in padel, focusing on warm-up, cool-down, stretching, load management, and the benefits of wearing padel-specific footwear.
+This article provides an overview of injury prevention in padel, focusing on warm-up, cool-down, stretching, load management, and the benefits of wearing padel-specific footwear.

 1. WARM-UP: PREPARING THE BODY FOR PADEL DEMANDS